Start Here

 |---|---|---|

-| Frequency | Awareness | Monthly newsletter, weekly social posts, postcards after every transaction |
+| Frequency — how often they hear from you | Awareness | Monthly newsletter, weekly posts, post-closing postcards |

-| Quality | Trust + reputation | Knowing specific market data, professional photos, smooth transactions, handwritten notes |
+| Quality — what they think of you | Trust + reputation | Specific market data, pro photos, smooth transactions, hand-written notes |

-| Reach | Network size | SOI list, sphere events, community involvement, geographic farming |
+| Reach — how many know you exist | Network size | SOI list, sphere events, community involvement, geographic farming |

-Your job is to make a mental impact in as many people's heads as possible — and keep making it, consistently, for years.
+Make a mental impact in as many people's heads as possible — and keep making it, consistently, for years.

 The Three Things Every Successful Agent Knows